-- 1. Farmer collected and is saving tree seeds at their home - 2.
-Farmer collected and is saving vegetable seeds at their home - 3.
+- 1. Farmer collects and saves tree seeds at their home - 2.
+Farmer collects and saves vegetable seeds at their home - 3.
 Farmer is using air-tight containers for seeds, stored in a cool, dry place - 4.
 Seeds are labeled with species, location of harvest, and date - 5.
 Seeds were properly dried, cleaned, and sorted